 In this post, we’ll take a look at a few effective referral campaigns, as well as some tips you can use to create your own referral program today!

 A 2013 Nielsen study shows that referrals are the most trusted form of advertising.
 And if you’ve ever asked around for recommendations before making a purchase, you can understand firsthand why this is true.

-When your potential customers are researching their options, they turn to friends and family members or look on sites like Angie’s list or Yelp.
+When your potential customers are researching their options, they turn to friends and family members or look on sites like Angie’s list, Yelp, or Houzz.
 And although having high quality products and services is essential for these recommendations to work in your favor, there are few ways to encourage satisfied customers to spread the word about your business.

 An effective referral program essentially gives your customers an incentive to tell other members of your target audience about your company, with the goal of informing them about your products and services while simultaneously giving them a review from someone they trust.

 If you’re ready to create a referral program for your business, these four tips will help you get started.

 This should go without saying, but before you create a referral, it’s important to make sure you’re your products and services are of high enough quality that your customers will want to recommend them to other consumers.

 Satisfied customers will be much more likely to refer you to others.
 But if your products and services don’t measure up, a referral program simply won’t generate the results you want.

 2. Advertise your program on multiple channels

 In order for your referral program to work, you need to make sure that all of your customers know it exists and can easily participate.